kiboschool/course-mathematical-thinking/src/homework/problem-sets/week5.md

 This problem set is due Sunday November 13th at 10pm

-- You may collaborate with up your peers.
+- You may collaborate with your peers.
 If you do, be sure to mention who you collaborated with explicitly in your submission.
 For example, write "I worked with Ope and Mehdi on this problem set" at the top.
 - Show your work.
 Direct answers will not be accepted.